By Dennis Northington

 I [am] he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death.
 Revelation 1:18

 Here’s another interesting example.
-Just after His resurrection on the third day following Passover which is called First Fruits, we see some unusual instruction that is tied to Leviticus 23.
+Just after His resurrection after the third day following Passover which is called First Fruits, we see some unusual instruction that is direct;y tied to Leviticus 23.

 “Yeshua saith unto her, Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and [to] my God, and your God.”
 John 20:17